compusciencing/compusciencing.github.io/README.md

 - [ ] Fix the RSS feed button (or remove it)
 - [ ] Add [Disqus](https://disqus.com/) for enabling comments on posts?
+- [ ] Add layouts for categories and tags?